 This class is for English language learners who have gained fundamental communication skills and may be preparing for work or post-secondary education.

-Students who complete advanced ESOL and wish to attend high school equivalency classes or higher education classes may take this class to enhance academic skills and polish communication and pronunciation skills.
+Students who complete advanced ESL and wish to attend high school equivalency classes or higher education classes may take this class to enhance academic skills and polish communication and pronunciation skills.

 Adults who have met the criteria for citizenship are offered free preparation classes three times a year.
 The classes meet once a week for six weeks in the afternoon or evening.